Developer-DUCS/eMission/README.md

    - [install git](https://git-scm.com/downloads)

 3. install flutter
    - This project is written in and primarily uses flutter.
-To make changes to the codebase, you will need to install flutter onto your machine.
+To run this application on your machine, you will need to install flutter onto your machine.
    - [install flutter](https://docs.flutter.dev/get-started/install)

 4. Additional steps